MaSe69/dssb/md/B_2024/01_setup_ubuntu_pandas_plotly.md

 ---
 layout: 20_python
-title: Plotly Overview
+title: Setup 2024 for Python
 permalink: /setup_ubuntu_pandas_plotly
 ---

+# Setup 2024 for Python

-# Ubuntu
+## Ubuntu

 As of January 2024, I am using Ubuntu of version 23.10 as you can download it from here [Ubuntu download official](https://ubuntu.com/download/desktop)

 Once you have installed your IDE, e.g. Visual Studio Code, you might want to proceed with the package installations

-# Environemnts
+## Environemnts

-## How to install the capability to create environments?
+### How to install the capability to create environments?
 >
     ### Install pip3
     sudo apt install python3-pip
     ### Install environment capability
     sudo apt install python3.11-venv

-## How to create a specific environments?
+### How to create a specific environments?
 >
     ## Create a specific environment
     sudo python3 -m venv env

-## How to activate your environment and grant it sufficient permission?
+### How to activate your environment and grant it sufficient permission?
 >
     ### Activate specific environment
     source env/bin/activate